Advancing Your Career | Career & Finances | Hospitals | Leadership

 nurse consulting with elderly patient

-Tip #3: Utilize Therapeutic Communication
+Tip 3: Utilize Therapeutic Communication

 Have you caught yourself saying things like, “I need to get your blood pressure,” or “It looks fine?”

-A perfect example of utilizing therapeutic communication would be rather than saying your patient’s BP ‘looks fine,’ try using phrases such as, “Your BP is 135/75, that is great!”
+A perfect example of utilizing therapeutic communication would be rather than saying your patient’s BP ‘looks fine,’ try using phrases such as, “Your BP is 135/75; that is great!”

 Not only does this promote comfort before the patient interacts with the physician, but it implies that you genuinely care about their vitals.

-Truly, there are no cons to this form of communication, and if applied correctly, it can be a major contributing factor in improving patient care.
+Truly, there are no cons to this form of communication, and if applied correctly, it can be a major factor in improving patient care.

-Tip #4: Strengthening Interprofessional Collaboration Among Staff
+Tip 4: Strengthening Interprofessional Collaboration Among Staff

 As you can imagine, if everyone on the healthcare team is not on the same page with a patient’s protocol, the implications could be fatal.

-1. Improving communication practices
+1. Improving communication practices.

-2. Increasing mutual respect and trust among all members of the healthcare team
+2. Increasing mutual respect and trust among all members of the healthcare team.

-3. Creating a culture that supports equal power and autonomy
+3. Creating a culture that supports equal power and autonomy.

-4. Incorporating more resource personnel to help cover patient needs
+4. Incorporating more resource personnel to help cover patient needs.

-5. Holding nurse leaders and administrators accountable
+5. Holding nurse leaders and administrators accountable.

-Tip #5: Reviewing Your Facility’s Publicly Reported HCAHPS Results and Pursue Potential Improvements
+Tip 5: Reviewing Your Facility’s Publicly Reported HCAHPS Results and Pursue Potential Improvements

 Do you ever check a restaurant’s reviews before visiting?
 Or perhaps check the product reviews before making a purchase?

-As humans in this day and age, we often find ourselves doing this before we dedicate any time or money to something – in some cases, this is no different for a healthcare facility.
+We often find ourselves doing this before we dedicate any time or money to something – in some cases, this is no different for a healthcare facility.

 Prospective patients or employees have access to public, quarterly reports from the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) Survey.

-In short, this survey evaluates patient perspectives regarding the quality of care that was delivered to them up until discharge.
+This survey evaluates patient perspectives regarding the quality of care that was delivered to them up until discharge.
 It covers various subjects, including

-• Communication with doctors and nurses
+• Communication with doctors and nurses.

-• Responsiveness of hospital staff
+• Responsiveness of hospital staff.

-• Cleanliness of the hospital environment
+• Cleanliness of the hospital environment.

-• Quietness of the hospital environment
+• Quietness of the hospital environment.

-• Pain management
+• Pain management.

-• Communication about medicines and discharge information
+• Communication about medicines and discharge information.

-• Overall rating of hospital
+• Overall rating of hospital.

-• Recommendation of hospital
+• Recommendation of hospital.

-However, if there are points that you believe can be worked on, try discussing them with your superior or an administrator!
+Of course, not all these topics are something you can improve on an individual scale.
+However, if there are points that you believe can be worked on, try discussing them with your superior or an administrator.
+Your voice is more powerful than you think and change will not happen if you do not try.

 Love what you read?